PageMenu/PageMenu/README.md

 1)  Add the files listed in the installation section to your project

-2)  Add a property for CAPSPageMenu in your base view controller
+2)  Add a variable or property for CAPSPageMenu in your base view controller

 ```swift
 var pageMenu : CAPSPageMenu?